Head of Unit

 The Kent Laboratory is immensely proud of its former staff and students who have contributed to our research and then progressed into new fields.

 Dr Amy Chung obtained her PhD with the Kent lab in March 2011 and then held a post-doc position with Dr Galit Alter at Harvard/Ragon Institute.
 Amy was awarded a prestigious America-Australia Scholarship to help with her move and was also awarded an NHMRC Overseas Postdoctoral Fellowship.
 She has published on ADCC immunity in Science Translational Medicine and Cell with the Harvard group.
-She rejoined the Kent group in 2015 and has both NHMRC and amfAR funding.
+She rejoined the Kent group in 2015 and has NHMRC project grant funding, NHMRC CDF funding and amfAR Krim funding.
+She now heads her own lab group at the University of Melbourne.

 Dr Liyen Loh obtained her PhD in February 2010 and was awarded an NHMRC Overseas Biomedical Postdoctoral Training Fellowship to further her career in the lab of Professor Doug Nixon at UCSF in San Francisco.
 During her PhD, Liyen was awarded a prestigious Commendation for the 2009 Premier's Award for Health and Medical Research.
 She was also awarded the QIAGEN PhD Achievement Award.
 Her work has been featured in The University of Melbourne Voice (May 2009).
-She returned to the University of Melbourne to work with Dr Katherine Kedzierska in our department.
+She returned to the University of Melbourne and is a senior investigator with Dr Katherine Kedzierska in our department.

 Dr Rosemarie Mason was awarded her PhD in 2009.
 She initially returned to Canada to a postdoctoral position at the University of Toronto.
 She was offered a Marie Curie and Canadian Heart Foundation Postdoctoroal fellowships on her return to Canada.
 She took up a position in Dr Mario Roederer's lab at the NIH.